palantir/bulldozer/README.md

   branch
 - Wait for additional status checks that are not required by GitHub

-This behavior is configured by a file in each repository.

 Bulldozer might be useful if you:

 - Have CI builds that take longer than the normal review process.
 It will merge